alexandreweiss/log-integration-engine/deployment-tf/azure-aci/README.md

 ```bash
 terraform destroy
 ```

+You also have to delete the two custom tables that were created manually using Azure CLI.

 ## Log Analytics output examples

 Below are sample screenshots of Log Analytics queries and dashboards using data ingested from Logstash: